 This tenant finish indoor sports arena was to created for a local Alpharetta client.
 The activity areas included a football field, batting cages, and gymnastics, exercise and training spaces.
 Offices, a lobby, a party room, a kitchen and restrooms were also constructed.

-Chandlee and Sons Construction, under the direction of Jim Chandlee, has built ten gas stations for Shell, Texaco and Chevron all with convenient stores.
+Chandlee Construction, under the direction of Jim Chandlee, has built ten gas stations for Shell, Texaco and Chevron all with convenient stores.
 Even though each location differed they each had a convenience store of approximately 3,000 square feet along with 1,200 to 4,000 square feet of additional retail units.
 They were constructed according to the local ordinances governing the appearance, from the Virginia farmhouse style to a completely modern design.

-Lauren Makk, celebrity designer, created the modernization plan for this kitchen and gave the specifications to Chandlee and Sons Construction to build.
+Lauren Makk, celebrity designer, created the modernization plan for this kitchen and gave the specifications to Chandlee Construction to build.
 The focal point is the newly built curved wall and bar that is topped with specifically chosen granite.
 The renovation included a glass backsplash, ceramic tile flooring, and a paint color that brighten and “enlarged” the kitchen and adjoining family room.
 Lauren added a custom built wine refrigerator to the new island.
-This dramatic remodel left the client extremely satisfied and happy with Lauren Makk and Seth and Jim Chandlee and the crew of Chandlee and Sons Construction.
+This dramatic remodel left the client extremely satisfied and happy with Lauren Makk and Seth and Jim Chandlee and the crew of Chandlee Construction Construction.

 The scope of Dr. Estroff’s interior remodel focused on the kitchen and the approach from the front door.
 The objective was to open up walls and make updates to the surfaces and systems.

-Chandlee and Sons Construction installed a new bar centerpiece in the kitchen topped with onyx stone lighted from underneath to make the stone glow.
+Chandlee Construction installed a new bar centerpiece in the kitchen topped with onyx stone lighted from underneath to make the stone glow.
 A flush mounted copper sink with new fixtures replaced the old sink.

 The kitchen ceiling was opened up to the rafters.
 New drywall was hung on a floating track system with a ¼’ drop channel to hide the wiring for the track lights which were flush mounted and set on motion sensors with multiple circuits.
 This ceiling system also provided sound proofing.
 Blown glass pendant lighting was installed on a dimmer switch to enable the homeowners to adjust the intensity of the light.
 Exposed beams were then installed and a fluted trim package finished out the overhead space.